pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

     ##num_weakly_connected_components: 24583

-This is due to de novo assembly artifacts, under-alignments, and/or complex regions to align.
+This is due to `de novo` assembly artifacts, under-alignments, and/or complex regions to align.
 Nevertheless, the cleaned version of the input graph is into the biggest connected component.
-To obtain it, execute
+To obtain it, execute:

 .. code-block:: bash

     odgi explode -i chr8.pan.clean.og -p chr8.pan.clean.exp -b 1 -s P -O

-The command creates a file called ``xxxx`, which contains the biggest connected component (the number 8 in this example) in ``odgi`` format.
+The command creates a file called ``chr8.pan.clean.exp.8.og``, which contains the biggest connected component (the number 8 in this example) in ``odgi`` format.
 The ``-s P`` option specifies to consider as biggest component the one with the longer path.

 To have basic information on the cleaned graph, execute: